Leo3418/HBWHelper/.github/PULL_REQUEST_TEMPLATE.md

     client versions currently supported by this mod.
 No additional modification needed?
 Names of some fields and methods must be changed?
 Or a completely different implementation is required on other versions?
+    If you have made an alternative implementation for other versions, please upload patch files which contains the implementation for each release branch for older clients.
 -->